 Can enable you to advance part of the policy benefit to pay for expenses if you’re diagnosed with a life-threatening illness

 May help you pay for the costs of a nursing home, assisted living or in-home care; can be more affordable than traditional long-term care policies

 How we can help: We will factor in anticipated health care expenses and recommend solutions to help you prepare for these costs in retirement.

 Myth #3: Social Security won’t last

-Though the solvency of the Social Security program is an ongoing topic of conversation, if you’re in or nearing retirement, it is not likely to materially affect you.
+Though the solvency of the Social Security program is an ongoing topic of conversation, if you’re already in retirement and receiving Social Security benefits, it is not likely to materially affect you.

-How we can help: We will work with you to estimate your social security benefits as part of your overall retirement planning and budget.
-We can also help you build additional flexibility into your personalized retirement income plan and potentially recommend solutions for guaranteed income in retirement, if appropriate for your situation.
+How we can help: As you near retirement, we will work with you to estimate your Social Security benefits as part of your overall planning and budget.
+We can also help you build additional flexibility into your personalized retirement income plan and potentially recommend solutions for reliable income in retirement, if appropriate for your situation.

 Myth #4: I can work for as long as I need to

 Longer life spans may mean more years in retirement and possibly more years working past age 65.
 However, given the uncertainties of aging, it may not be realistic to expect to work as long as you need or want to.
 For example, half of all early retirements are due to illness or disability.